Dynasty (1981 TV series): "Moldavian Massacre"

 The so-called "Moldavian Massacre" occurred during the May 15, 1985 fifth-season finale.
 Amanda and Prince Michael's royal wedding is interrupted by terrorists during a military coup in Moldavia, riddling the chapel with bullets and leaving all of the major characters lying seemingly lifeless.
 Esther Shapiro later said, "It was a fairy-tale terrorist attack.
 It was beautifully shot, like a Goya painting."
 It was watched by an audience of 25.9 million.
 In 2011, Ken Tucker of Entertainment Weekly named it one of the seven "Unforgettable Cliff-Hangers" of prime time dramatic television.

 When the series resumed on September 25, 1985, it was revealed that only two minor characters had died: Steven's boyfriend Luke Fuller (Billy Campbell), who was mortally wounded saving Claudia's life, and Jeff's love interest Lady Ashley Mitchell (Ali MacGraw).
 In the 2006 CBS special Dynasty Reunion: Catfights & Caviar, Gordon Thomson stated that it was the follow-up that was the letdown, not the cliffhanger itself.
 John James stated in the 2001 episode of E!
 The True Hollywood Story featuring Dynasty that the Moldavian Massacre was when the show "maxed out" and "overdosed" on outrageousness.
 Creator Esther Shapiro stated in 2001 that she thought the cliffhanger was "well produced" but that they "could've done something else".

-Joan Collins was absent from the season six opener; she was in a tense contract renegotiation with the show, seeking an increased salary.
+Joan Collins was absent from the season six opener, as she was in a tense contract renegotiation with the show, seeking an increased salary.
 As a result, the first episode had to be rewritten to explain her absence and many of Alexis's scenes were given to Krystle.
 Collins's demands were met (she reportedly signed a $60,000 per episode contract) and she returned to the series in the season's second episode.
 Despite her absence, the first episode of season six garnered a 28.1 rating (becoming the most watched episode of the series) as viewers wanted to see who had survived the season five cliffhanger.